cossacklabs/product-docs/acra/security-controls/intrusion-detection/_index.md

 * `--poison_detect_enable={true|false}`

-  Turn on poison record detection, if server shutdown is disabled, AcraServer logs the poison record detection and returns decrypted data.
+  Turn on poison record detection, if server's shutdown is disabled, AcraServer logs the poison record detection and returns decrypted data.
   Default is `true`.